davidrivier/davidrivier/README.md

 ### Hi there 👋

 My name is David Rivier.
-I am product guy from London, GB.
+I am product guy based in London, GB.
 I was previously CPTO for UnderwriteMe, WonderBill, and Concrete Platform.
 Previously at Barclaycard and Skype / Skyscanner in the early days.